jianer3456/pintos/Project1-Design.md

 32|16|12|4|59|58|58|A
 36|20|12|4|58|58|58|C (Round Robin)

- recent_cpu here is ambiguous here.
-When we calculate recent_cpu, we did not

-consider the time that CPU spends on the calculations every 4 ticks, like

-load_avg, recent_cpu for all threads, priority for all threads in all_list,

-resort the ready_list.
-When CPU does these calculations, the current thread needs

-to yield, and not running.
-Thus, every 4 ticks, the real ticks that is added to

-recent_cpu (recent_cpu is added 1 every ticks) is not really 4 ticks -- less than

-4 ticks.
-But we could not figure out how much time it spends.
-What we did was

-adding 4 ticks to recent_cpu every 4 ticks.

  2. The recent_time is ambiguities because when a thread running with interruption that calculate recent_cpu, priority of all threads or resort ready_list, this current thread will yield.
 Therefore, the recent_cpu will be less than 4 ticks per 4 ticks.
 However, it is hard to figure out the calculation time so it still add 4 per 4 ticks.